magicmq/pyspigot-documentation/docs/scripts/externallibraries.md

 PySpigot will create two folders (if they don't already exist) called `python-libs` and `java-libs` when it loads, where external libraries should be placed.
 This should be self-explanatory, but to clarify, external Python modules go in the `python-libs` folder, and external Java libraries go in the `java-libs` folder.

+???+ warning

+    Inside the `java-libs` folder, you will find a subfolder named `internal`.
+This folder is used by PySpigot's [internal dependency management system](../pyspigot/dependencies.md) and is managed entirely by PySpigot itself. **Do not place your own libraries inside `internal`, and do not modify or delete any files within it.**

 PySpigot also ships with two helper modules:

 - The `pyspigot.py` helper module, which makes it easier to access PySpigot's managers from your script.